AdobeDocs/campaign-web.en/help/v8/landing-pages/create-lp.md

 >[!CONTEXTUALHELP]
 >id="acw_landingpages_properties"
 >title="Define the landing page properties"
 >abstract="Fill in the properties fields such as the label and modify the schema if needed.
-Additionally, you can edit the internal name, change the folder where the landing page is stored and provide a description."
+Additionally, you can edit the internal name, change the folder where the landing page is stored, and provide a description."

 >[!CONTEXTUALHELP]
 >id="acw_landingpages_pages_list"